mttjj/mttjj.github.io/content/books/the-new-life/_index.md

   "Not different enough."

-  ”Not yet.
+  "Not yet.
 In the meantime, we must live in the future we hope to make." (p211)